 Banana bread is one of those bread recipes we’ve enjoyed our entire lives.
-My mom has tried so many different versions over the years, but today’s easy banana bread recipe is, by far, our favorite.
-It’s so simple, moist and delicious.
+We have tried so many different versions over the years, but today’s easy banana bread recipe is, by far, our favorite.

 As I mentioned, making this recipe is SO EASY!
 We always have these ingredients on hand too, which means we make it ALL.
 THE.
 TIME!
 Here are the ingredients needed to make this recipe: